-Constructive Partnerships Unlimited promotes opportunities for people with I/DD to achieve fulfilling lives.
+Constructive Partnerships Unlimited promotes opportunities for people with intellectual and developmental disabilities to achieve fulfilling lives.

 Our dedicated staff provide a wide range of direct services and supports that address the needs of each person receiving services.
 All CP Unlimited programs are provided within a warm, caring environment, using person-centered planning.